-"You don't see that everyday."
+"You don't see that everyday.
+Why would a bird be pecking at a sock in a tree?"
 The bird looked at Barney, raised the tattered sock in its beak, and took to labored flight dangling the item in the wind.

 "Today's going to be interesting," he said to himself with a chuckle.

 How little he knew.